Add To Favorites

 With Crayola® Scissors, cut a large, rectangular sheet of watercolor paper in half lengthwise.

-Wet the paper above the black paint with a Crayola So Big Brush or a sponge and clear water.
-With Crayola Watercolor Brushes, brush a light wash of Watercolors across the background to create a fall sky.
+Wet the paper above the black paint with a paintbrush or a sponge and clear water.
+Brush a light wash of Watercolors across the background to create a fall sky.

 Press brushes filled with warm colors along the branches to create leaf clumps and fall foliage.
 Air-dry the painting.